-A caesarean birth (or C-section) is when a baby is born by abdominal surgery.
-Find out more about planned and emergency caesareans and the risks and benefits of C-sections.
+A caesarean birth (C-section) is when a baby is born by abdominal surgery.
+We talk here about planned and emergency caesareans and the risks and benefits.

 One in every four to five pregnant women in the UK has a caesarean birth (NHS Choices, 2016).
 Some are planned while others are emergency caesareans.
 Here we look at the types of caesarean birth, when a caesarean will be offered, and the risks and benefits of a caesarean section.